Quick Summary Hairstyles To Hide Female Pattern Baldness

 7. Asymmetrical Bob

-The asymmetrical bob has a longer section on one side, which draws focus away from any thinning areas.
+The asymmetrical bob features a longer section on one side, drawing focus away from any thinning areas.
 This cut adds visual interest and can be adapted to various hair textures and face shapes.

 Here’s how to style your hair: